dhananjayaaps/FlowerStockExchange/Readme.md

+# Flower Stock Exchange with C++

+>That is prototype a stock market application.
+> That is implemented using a red black tree and endpoints with boost asio and
+> served libraries.

-# That Project is done by
+### That Project is done by

 >> 1. Sineth Dhananjay
 >> 2. Isuru Liyanage